 They are mentioned in the Conservation of Habitats and Species Regulations (2017) in relation to their designation as a European Protected Species under the Habitat Directive.

 Hazel Dormice are a small rodent (7-9cm in size), similar in many ways to mice (Muridae family) in rough size and shape.
 Key characteristics of the dormouse are their golden yellow fur with a pale/white belly, long fluffy tail, and large dark eyes with dark rims.
 Overall they appear quite chubby, with a blunter muzzle supporting long dense whiskers, and short hind feet.
-Generally the tail is of similar length to the body (6-7cm), although they are quite fragile and easily damaged during fights or to predators, so may have shorter than expected tails
+Generally, the tail is of similar length to the body (6-7cm), although they are quite fragile and easily damaged during fights or to predators, so may have shorter than expected tails

 Hazel Dormice are predominantly arboreal and are highly agile, climbing and jumping at speed amongst trees in almost complete darkness.
 Dormice have prehensile feet and hind ankles that can rotate allowing them to hang upside down by their hind paws on tree trunks.
 They are generally reluctant to descend to the ground except during hibernation as they seem to be particularly vulnerable to predation by owls and foxes at this time.
-For this reason they are mainly found in habitats with good connectivity to other suitable habitats.
+For this reason, they are mainly found in habitats with good connectivity to other suitable habitats.
 They have a strong association with ancient semi-natural woodland, particularly woodlands that have or have had a long rotation hazel coppicing regime.
 They prefer woodlands with a dense understory and open woodland glades (allowing light for flowering and fruiting plants).

 Dormice spend a large portion of their life hibernating, in torpor or sleeping hidden away in nests which means that they are elusive creatures.
 Like bats, dormice undergo true hibernation, starting in October, or earlier depending on weather conditions.
 They weave small, apple sized spherical winter nests from honeysuckle bark that can be found under leaf litter, tree roots or coppice stools where they can stay cool and humid while hibernating.
-They remain in their wintering nests until March, although they will wake periodically and may change location to find better hibernating conditions.
+They remain in their wintering nests until March, although they will wake periodically and may change the location to find better hibernating conditions.
 Even after this period, they can remain in the nest for a long time before emerging when conditions are favourable, but are likely to be active by April and actively visible in woodlands in May and June.

 They then spend their time feeding as they can lose up to a third of their body weight over winter.
 In general, individuals that fail to reach a weight of 12-15 grams before hibernating are unlikely to survive the winter.
-If weather becomes particularly poor, they can enter a state of torpor similar to hibernation but for shorter periods, to help preserve energy.
+If the weather becomes particularly poor, they can enter a state of torpor similar to hibernation but for shorter periods, to help preserve energy.

 First broods are born in July (rarely in June) in maternity nests where they remain for six to eight weeks before being weaned and becoming independent.
 During this period, insects such as aphids and caterpillars are abundant and form a large part of the dormouse diet.